 Ledyard's incinerator MSW waste stream trends are depicted here.
-Favorable gains related to commercial tonnage backcharging and securing curbside collection better contract terms had been realized through 2015.
+Favorable gains related to commercial tonnage backcharging and securing better curbside collection contract terms had been realized through 2015.
 But a notable upward trend in residential MSW had been seen from this point forward.
 There was a leveling in 2022, though this may not represent a permanent change in trajectory.

-As mentioned above, the Town is benefitting substantially from the subsidizing of several Transfer Station/waste collection services.
-For years this has included hazardous waste collection and now includes collection and disposal of tires, ewaste, fluorescent light bulbs, mattresses, waste oil, antifreeze, and small propane tanks, as well as Freon evacuation and the grinding of bulk brush.
+As mentioned above, the Town is benefiting substantially from the subsidizing of several

+Transfer Station/waste collection services.
+For years this has included hazardous waste collection with progressive addition of collection and disposal of tires, ewaste, fluorescent light bulbs, mattresses, waste oil, antifreeze, and small propane tanks, as well as Freon evacuation and the grinding of bulk brush.
 The net savings (cost avoidance plus revenue) to Ledyard has increased to more than \$60K annually.